Azure/CCOInsights/docs/wiki/Infrastructure-Dashboard-Reports.md

 <br>

-# Azure Infrastucture Dashboard - Report Pages
+# Azure Infrastructure Dashboard - Report Pages

 ## CCO Azure Infrastructure Dashboard overview page

-In this page, you will be able to identify the top 5 of recommendations that Azure Advisor has identified, the top 10 most attacked resources and the number of subscription owners.
+In this page, you will be able to identify the top 10 of recommendations that Azure Advisor has identified, the top 10 most attacked resources and the number of subscription owners.
 You can also locate all the deployed resources in a map.
 It’s important to mention that this tab just gives you a quick view.
 All the recommendations will be available with more details in the following tabs

 You can filter the information by: